syncfusion-content/xamarin-docs/Xamarin/SfDiagram/OverviewPanel.md

 keywords:
 ---
 # OverviewPanel
-The overview panel is used to display a preview (overall mini view) of the entire content of a diagram.
-This helps you to see overall picture of a large diagram and easily navigate to a position of the page using view port rectangle.
+The overview panel is used to display the preview (overall mini view) of the entire content of a diagram.
+This helps you to see the overall picture of a large diagram and easily navigate to a position of the page using view port rectangle.
-When working on a large diagram, you may not know the part you are working or navigation from one part to another is difficult.
-To navigate, you can zoom out the entire diagram and find where you are.
-This solution is not suitable when some frequent navigation is required.
+When working on a large diagram, to navigate, you have to zoom out the entire diagram to find where you are.
+This solution is not suitable when frequent navigation is required.
-The overview control solved this problem by displaying a preview (overall view) of the entire diagram, a rectangle indicated viewport of the diagram.
-Navigation becomes easy by dragging this rectangle.
+The overview control solves this problem by displaying a preview (overall view) of the entire diagram, A rectangle indicates the viewport of the diagram.
+Navigation is made easy by dragging this rectangle.

 ## Create OverviewPanel
-The following code illustrates how to create the overview panel in diagram.
+The following code shows how to create overview panel in a diagram.
 {% tabs %}
 {% highlight xml %}
        <sfdiagram:OverviewPanel x:Name="overview" >